jnozzi/cocoadev.com/markdown/DetectingOptionKey.md

 ----

-A related question - in order to hook into the responder chain at this level, I ended up subclassing General/NSWindow and adding the flagsChanged method there.
+A related question - in order to hook into the responder chain at this level, I ended up subclassing NSWindow and adding the flagsChanged method there.
 I had thought the window's delegate was also somehow part of the responder chain (based on Apple docs) but it doesn't get called?
 Is there a coherent reason why?

 ----

 There are two types of messages which get sent down the responder chain: **event messages** and **action messages**.
 Basically, event messages do not get sent to the window's delegate, however, action messages do.
 Action messages are usually sent through Interface Builder's "First Responder."
-See apple's docs for more information: [http://developer.apple.com/documentation/Cocoa/Conceptual/General/BasicEventHandling/Concepts/General/AboutRespChain.html] -- General/RyanBates
+See apple's docs for more information: [http://developer.apple.com/documentation/Cocoa/Conceptual/BasicEventHandling/Concepts/AboutRespChain.html] -- RyanBates